julianeon/julianeon/books.md

 Wu's The Attention Merchants is a terrific history of mass media and its associated technologies.
 For the YouTube age, see Lorenz's Extremely Online.

 For psychology, Barrett's How Emotions Are Made is a future classic.
-I liked Easter's The Comfort Crisis too.
+I like Easter's The Comfort Crisis too.

 ### Fiction